-- Taken quite literally in "9 to 5 Barbarian" by Bill Sutton
+- Bill Sutton: Taken quite literally in the "9 to 5 Barbarian" song.

 - Mission to Zyxx has the CLINTs, an army of clones raised from birth to do violence in the service of whoever happens to be in charge at the time.
 One escaped CLINT named AJ proves that if you can get them out from the chain of command then they're happy-go-lucky dummies along for whatever club will have them.

 - Most prosecutors in Ace Attorney.
 Arguing against you is literally their job, and it's not their fault that the police occasionally arrest and bring to court the wrong person.
 Outside of court, most prosecutors have cordial relationships with their defense counterparts.
 The only exceptions are Manfred von Karma (who takes winning his cases very seriously, to the point of murdering the only defense attorney to get him a penalty), Franziska von Karma during Justice for All (who seeks to prove herself against Phoenix specifically), and Godot (who has a personal vendetta against Phoenix).